ErpNetDocs/tech/advanced/documents/additional-amounts/usage.md

 Additional amounts may also be used to report external activities for the enterprise company.

-For example, if a salesman in a company receives commissions or other additions to their salaries equal to a percent of the turnover they achieve, then the commision may be entered as an additional amount in the Sales Order, which is a percent of the [amount to pay](https://github.com/ErpNetDocs/tech/blob/82e2643197b9da2d8cab3dd605dcd1bc0e4f308f/modules/crm/sales/sales-concepts/amount-to-pay.md).
+For example, if a salesman in a company receives commissions or other additions to their salaries equal to a percent of the turnover they achieve, then the commision may be entered as an additional amount in the Sales Order, which is a percent of the **[amount to pay](https://github.com/ErpNetDocs/tech/blob/82e2643197b9da2d8cab3dd605dcd1bc0e4f308f/modules/crm/sales/sales-concepts/amount-to-pay.md)**.